The Good and Bad of Teaching in Shanghai, China

 The Bad Things About Teaching in Shanghai

 Some expats rave about teaching in Shanghai, but that doesn’t mean that it’s a perfect place to live.
 In fact, this city can be overwhelming or even underwhelming, depending on what you’re looking for when you live overseas.
-Here are some of the pros you might discover when you choose to teach in China, Shanghai:

-Shanghai is a huge city, which means that the pollution is a problem.
-Many locals, tourists and expats in China suffer from problems related to the pollution, such as asthma and infections.
+Shanghai is a huge city, which means that pollution is a problem.
+Many locals, tourists and expats in China suffer from problems related to pollution, such as asthma and infections.
 When you live in Shanghai, you might find that you develop an annoying cough that won’t go away until you move into a less polluted area.
 Unfortunately, this is just something that you’ll have to live with.
 And if you already have asthma, the pollution can even be dangerous, so be careful.

 Pollution doesn’t only come in one form.
 The noise in Shanghai can be overwhelming.
 Between the rumble of cars and trucks, the car horns, and the hum of crowds, the noise is almost constant.
 And on festival days, you can add the crack of firecrackers to the general din.
 If you like a bit of quiet, this is probably not the place for you.

-- A High Cost of Living.
+A High Cost of Living

 It can be expensive to live in Shanghai.
 Rents, food, shopping, they will all cost more than in smaller cities.
 And if you’re determined to make the most of your stay, you could end up spending a good chunk of what you’re making.